25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## Refs

-When we use React we directly don't interact with the actual DOM, instead we deal with the virtual DOM created by React.
+When we use React we directly don't interact with the actual DOM, instead we deal with the virtual DOM created by React

-Refs provide a way to access DOM nodes or React elements created in the render method.
+Refs provide a way to access DOM nodes or React elements created in the render method

 Use Refs when:

-- Managing focus, text selection, or media playback.
+- Managing focus, text selection, or media playback
-- Triggering imperative animations.
+- Triggering imperative animations
-- Integrating with third-party DOM libraries.
+- Integrating with third-party DOM libraries

-Avoid using refs for anything that can be done declaratively.
+Avoid using refs for anything that can be done declaratively

-- For example, instead of exposing `open()` and `close()` methods on a `Dialog` component, pass an `isOpen` prop to it.
+- For example, instead of exposing `open()` and `close()` methods on a `Dialog` component, pass an `isOpen` prop to it

 ::: tip NOTE
-`ref` updates happen before `componentDidMount` or `componentDidUpdate` lifecycle methods.
+`ref` updates happen before `componentDidMount` or `componentDidUpdate` lifecycle methods
 :::

 ### `useRef` Hook

 `useRef` returns a mutable ref object whose `.current` property is initialized to the passed argument (`initialValue`).
-The returned object will persist for the full lifetime of the component.
+The returned object will persist for the full lifetime of the component

 ```jsx
 const refContainer = useRef(initialValue);